 This is an old post from May, 2011.
 I didn’t include any images before, so I thought I would try to do a better job this time.
+You can support this research through Patreon.

 You can blow a house to smithereens using explosives or you can carefully deconstruct it to avoid collateral damage.
 Necrosis is the former, apoptosis the latter.
 The intricate apoptotic pathways used to safely deconstruct cells are widely documented.
 You can learn more about them by visiting these images.
 The question that remains is why such a highly sophisticated, energy expending process ever came into being in the first place.
 Shown below is an example of cellular necrosis with blebbing occurring.
 1 = denuded cell nucleus, 2, 3, display advancing nuclear swelling with blebs, vesicles and filaments.
 This process is more chaotic than apoptosis and involves random degradation of nuclear elements.